Benchmarking Low-Shot Robustness to Natural Distribution Shifts: Experimental Setting

-For low-shot finetuning, we freeze the pre-trained models and train a classifier on top with the available training data.
+\textbf{Low-Shot Training.} For low-shot training with the standard models,~we freeze the pre-trained models and train a classifier on top with the available training data.
 We compare the following classifiers based on prior work in cross-domain few-shot learning \cite{guo2020broader} -- Logistic Regression~\cite{tian2020rethinking}, Mean-Centroid Classifier~\cite{snell2017prototypical}, and Baseline++~\cite{chen2019closer} -- and select the best-performing one for each dataset.
 While Logistic Regression performs better or on-par on both ID and OOD shifts for ImageNet and iWildCam, Baseline++ performs better on Camelyon.
-We provide this comparison and more details in appendix, Sec.~\ref{sec:appx_ls_ft}.
+We provide this comparison and more details in section \ref{sec:appx_ls_ft} of appendix.